SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/aws_rds_postgres/config/collect-metrics.md

 2. Configure the Prometheus exporter

-Save the following config for collecting AWS RDS metrics in a file named `aws-rds-postgres-metrics.yaml`.
-Update the `region` with relevant value.
+Save the following config for collecting AWS RDS metrics in a file named `aws-rds-postgres-metrics.yaml` and update the `region` key with relevant value.

 ```yaml
 ---